Lena Schmidt's Work Series »Into the Woods«: Encounters with the (Un)familiar

 Immersed in the abysmal blackness of nocturnal forests, our gaze on Lena Schmidt's atmospheric series »Into the Woods« encounters shadowy silhouettes and a sublime glow.
 The latter seems to be less inherent in the strange-looking objects peeling out of the nocturnal darkness than to arise from an unknown source of light in the depths of the artistic material.
 The imaginary journey into the night-black forest, to which the Hamburg artist invites us, turns into an encounter with wood as a material.
 The ambiguity of the title thus marks a twofold experience: the confrontation with the infinite depths of one's own inwardness and the sensual perception of the material origin of the work series.

-»Into The Woods No.1«, Lena Schmidt, 2020, bamboo feather and ink on found wood, carved and scratched into wood, 83 × 61 cm
+»Into The Woods No.1«, Lena Schmidt 2020, bamboo feather drawing, ink, varnish, arcylic and carvings on found ply wood, 83 × 61 cm

 The piece »Into the Woods 4« from 2021 is determined by an »aesthetic of inwardness« that can already be found in the so-called »Dark Romanticism« of the late 19th century, influenced by the beginnings of psychology.
 Inspired by Sigmund Freud's »Theory of the Uncanny« as an experience of the unfamiliar within one's own inner self, diffuse urban scenes and sunlight shimmering behind pale tree trunks became artistic metaphors.
 These mark what eludes any representation: the abyss of the imagination.
 In Lena Schmidt's work »Into the Woods No. 4«, the viewer's gaze into the depths of the night is answered by a subtle glow which shimmers like a mysterious pair of eyes between the three trunks of the silhouetted trees.
 The darkness evoked by a mixed technique (inks, India ink, marker pen, lacquer and acrylic) gains diffuse depth through numerous nuanced shades of colors.
 Despite the loneliness of the nocturnal scene without human figures, a moment of mysterious encounter occurs in the context of reception, namely with the foreboding, unconscious and ultimately unrepresentable.